 Psychiatric disabilities are a generic term referring to a variety of conditions involving psychological, emotional, cognitive, and/or behavioral disorders and symptoms.
 Professionals conducting assessments, rendering diagnoses of psychiatric disabilities, and making recommendations for accommodations must be qualified to do so.
 It is essential that professional qualifications include (1) comprehensive training and relevant expertise in differential diagnosis of psychiatric disorders and (2) appropriate licensure/certification.
-The diagnostician should be an impartial individual who is not a family member, friend, or have a personal relationship of any kind with the student.
-Qualified professionals may include licensed: Psychologists/Neuropsychologists; Psychiatrists/Neuro-psychiatrists; Psychiatric nurse practitioners; other relevantly trained medical doctors.
+The diagnostician should be an impartial individual who is not a family member or friend, and does not have a personal relationship of any kind with the student.
+Qualified professionals may include licensed Psychologists/Neuropsychologists, Psychiatrists/Neuro-psychiatrists, Psychiatric nurse practitioners, or other relevantly trained medical doctors.

-- Diagnostician’s name, title, license/certification credentials, area of specialization, phone/fax number, address, signature, and date(s) of treatment
+- The diagnostician’s name, title, license/certification credentials, area of specialization, phone/fax number, address, signature, and date(s) of treatment

-- Diagnostic interview to include historical information (medical, developmental, educational, and psychosocial)
+- A diagnostic interview to include historical information (e.g., medical, developmental, educational, and psychosocial)

-- Description of current functional limitations in different settings with understanding that a psychological disorder usually presents itself across a variety of settings other than just the academic domain and that its expression is often influenced by context-specific variables (e.g., school-based performance)
+- A description of current functional limitations in different settings with understanding that a psychological disorder usually presents itself across a variety of settings other than just the academic domain, and that its expression is often influenced by context-specific variables (e.g., school-based performance)

-- Clear statement of the individual's diagnosis (DSM-IV Multiaxial-classification), with a description of diagnostic tests, methods, and/or criteria used
+- A clear statement of the individual's diagnosis (e.g., DSM-IV Multiaxial classification), with a description of diagnostic tests, methods, and/or criteria used

-- Description of expected progression or stability of the impact of the condition over time
+- A description of expected progression or stability of the impact of the condition over time

-- Information regarding kind of treatment and duration/consistency of therapy
+- Information regarding the kind of treatment and duration/consistency of therapy

-- Alternative diagnoses or explanations should be ruled out
+- Data that explains why alternative diagnoses or explanations have been ruled out

 - Recommendations and rationale for reasonable accommodations